mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 > The simplest way is to provide it as an environment variable when running the app.
 > Alternatively, you can persist the verifier tenant URL in `localStorage` when making the credential request, and retrieve it on the redirected tab.

+### Cross device presentation

+In the cross device flow, you don't need to invoke the `handleRedirectCallback`, but you can directly pass an `onSuccess` and an `onFailure` handler to the `crossDeviceCallback` option in the credential request.

 ## Running the app

 This is a NextJS app, using the App Router.